Fishing in Boulder

 The popular Boulder Reservoir, or “The Res” as the locals call it, is stocked with rainbow trout and supports a population of feisty smallmouth bass — as well as species more suited to spin anglers including walleye and big catfish.
 The best way to fish for them is to get out on a kayak or standup paddleboard.
 Note: You must pay $9 as a non-resident to enter the reservoir park and watercraft must purchase permits for the Res, but Rocky Mountain Paddleboard rents boats and boards right on the water.

 Located in the mountains behind the Flatirons, this spacious Gross Reservoir is another spot that’s perfect for anglers who want to stalk fish from a kayak or SUP.
 You’ll find brown and lake trout here, and if you don’t fancy fishing from a boat, you can always paddle to a remote spot and cast from the shoreline.
+(Note: Gross Reservoir is undergoing an expansion project, so you'll want to check public access information first.)

 The hidden gems of Boulder County are the small bodies of water out on the open eastern plains.
 These bodies of water, that range from big enough to paddle to so small you wouldn’t think they could even hold fish, are fertile ground for dedicated fly anglers who want to land largemouth bass and carp.
 They also can be the ideal training ground for kids (and adults) to learn how to cast and hook bluegills.